AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/14-Zoomorphic/14-Zoomorphic.markdown

 	category: 'Creature'
 ```

 A creature is essentially made of a set of nodes and a set of muscle.
 We will run our genetic algorithm on optimizing the configuration of the muscles.
 So, the initial configuration of our muscle is random, which is why we need a `random` number generator.
 Muscles are a complex structure which require a dedicated object to be built.
-Later on, the class `CMuscleGenerator` is a convenient way to build muscles.
+As we have seen, the class `CMuscleGenerator` is a convenient way to build muscles.

+A creature is initialized as follow:

 ```Smalltalk
 CCreature>>initialize